Kfar HaRif: History

 The moshav was founded at the end of 1956 by Jewish refugees and immigrants to Israel from Morocco, and was named after the Rif (medieval rabbi Isaac Alfasi), one of the great codifiers of Jewish law, who lived in Fez, Morocco.
 The founders were later joined by Jewish immigrants from several countries in Eastern Europe.)

-Kfar HaRif was founded on the lands of the depopulated Palestinian Arab village of Al-Masmiyya al-Saghira.
+Kfar HaRif was founded at a site near the former depopulated Palestinian Arab village of Al-Masmiyya al-Saghira.

 When it was founded, it joined the sector "HaMa'amad HaBeinoni" (the middle position) – a group of moshavim where the people who settled there paid for the economy they constructed, as opposed to most moshavim, which received their property for free from the government.
 Today, the moshav is part of the Agricultural Union.)

 In recent years, most residents have worked outside the community, while some continue to maintain an agricultural economy.
 The main branches of agriculture include orchards, vineyards, flowers and fowl.)